 Call 1990 / Silk 2011

-Lewis is a formidable advocate who since taking silk has established a reputation as a leading practitioner in complex Jury trials, and was recently acknowledged as being in the top ten list of barristers in the UK by Legal 500.
+Lewis is a formidable advocate who since taking silk has established a reputation as a leading practitioner in complex Jury trials.
 His practice areas include criminal fraud litigation, fraud, money laundering, bribery & corruption, offshore & international, murder & manslaughter, terrorism, and war crimes.